 In the final resolution that was unanimously approved by Kodiak’s City Council, over 5,000 people were listed as living within city limits.
 But the resolution also cited roughly 64,000 visitors who came to town throughout 2023.

-Gabriel Gonzales, the Local Government Specialist with the state’s Alcohol and Marijuana Control Office (AMCO), explains that there is a difference between a Restaurant or Eating Place License and other alcohol licenses.
-For example, a separate Beverage Dispensary License, which is mainly for bars that serve hard liquor and alcohol on premises.
+Gabriel Gonzales, the Local Government Specialist with the state’s Alcohol and Marijuana Control Office (AMCO), explains that there is a difference between a Restaurant or Eating Place License and other alcohol licenses, such as a separate Beverage Dispensary License, which is mainly for bars that serve hard liquor and alcohol on premises.

 “A Restaurant Eating Place License is an alcoholic beverage license which allows the holder, who operates a restaurant, a full bona fide restaurant, the ability to serve beer and wine on premises only.
 So it’s not like they can take drinks with them to go or even serve hard cocktails," Gonzales explained.